LaxarJS/ax-developer-tools-widget/README.md

 *R2.3* It must be possible to configure a different label for the button.

-### 3. Display Events from the Host Application

-*R3.1* The widget MUST allow to view events from the host application.
-Refer to the [events-display-widget](content/includes/widgets/events-display-widget/README.md) for details.

-### 4. Display Log Messages from the Host Application

-*R4.1* The widget MUST allow to view log messages from the host application.
-Refer to the [log-display-widget](content/includes/widgets/log-display-widget/README.md) for details.

-### 5. Visualize Widget Positions within the Host Application

-*R5.1* The widget MUST help to identify widgets and their grid-alignment within the host application.
-Refer to the [AxDeveloperToolbarWidget](content/includes/widgets/developer-tools/ax-developer-toolbar-widget/README.md) for details.

-### 6. No-Op Mode
+### 3. No-Op Mode

 The widget MUST support being disabled completely using an application-wide _enabled-flag_.

-*R6.1* The enabled-flag must be read from the LaxarJS configuration path `widgets.laxar-developer-tools-widget.enabled`.
+*R3.1* The enabled-flag must be read from the LaxarJS configuration path `widgets.laxar-developer-tools-widget.enabled`.
 The default value for the enabled-flag is `true`.
 If the enabled-flag value is `false`, the widget MUST NOT subscribe to _takeActionRequest_ events, even if configured for the _open_ feature.

-*R6.2* If the enabled-flag value is `false`, the widget MUST NOT intercept any events.

-*R6.3* If the enabled-flag value is `false`, the widget MUST NOT intercept any log messages.

-*R6.4* If the enabled-flag value is `false`, a global method MUST NOT be added, even if configured for the _open_ feature.
+*R3.2* If the enabled-flag value is `false`, a global method MUST NOT be added, even if configured for the _open_ feature.

-*R6.5* If the enabled-flag value is `false`, a button MUST NOT be rendered, even if the _button_ feature has been enabled (see above).
+*R3.3* If the enabled-flag value is `false`, a button MUST NOT be rendered, even if the _button_ feature has been enabled (see above).

-*R6.6* If the enabled-flag value is `false`, the pattern tracker (see below) must always be disabled.

-### 7. Visualize the Structure of the Current Page

-The widget must allow to inspect _nesting relationship_ between widgets, as well as connections formed by _pattern topics_ (resource, actions, flags) that are configured for widgets  and compositions on the page.

-*R7.1* The widget MUST allow to widgets, activities, layouts and compositions, insofar as the correct meta data has been added to their descriptors.
-Refer to the embedded [page-inspector-widget](content/includes/widgets/page-inspector-widget/README.md) for details.

-### 8. Visualize the Structure of the Current Page
+### 4. Embed the laxar-developer-tools-content Application

-*R8.1* The widget MUST allow to inspect widgets and activities of the current host application page.
+*R4.1* The widget MUST embed the laxar-developer-tools-content application to provide the developer tools for all browser.
-Refer to the embedded [events-display-widget](content/includes/widgets/events-display-widget/README.md) for details.
+Refer to the [laxar-developer-tools-content](https://github.com/LaxarJS/laxar-developer-tools-content/README.md) for details.

 ## Integration